Quick Answer

 - Requiring prompts or assistance from others to complete basic self-care routines

-- Significant memory failures affecting safety (e.g., forgetting to turn off stove, forgetting medications)
+- Significant memory failures affecting safety, such as forgetting to turn off a stove or forgetting medications

 - Inability to initiate or complete tasks without supervision even when motivated